-A QR code (quick response code) is a type of 2D bar code that is used to provide easy access to information through a smartphone.
+QR code (quick response code) is a type of 2D bar code that is used to provide easy access to information through a smartphone.

 In this process, known as mobile tagging, the smartphone’s owner points the phone at a QR code and opens a barcode reader app which works in conjunction with the phone’s camera.
 The reader interprets the code, which typically contains a call to action such as an invitation to download a mobile application, a link to view a video or an SMS message inviting the viewer to respond to a poll.
 The phone’s owner can choose to act upon the call to action or click cancel and ignore the invitation.
-The QR code can recognize the URL website normally the URL website is difficult to keep because it’s too long and some of it is too complex.
-For QR code just use the scan the item which have the QR code it’s will link to the website of that item.[1]
+The QR code can recognize the URL website.
+Normally the URL website is difficult to keep because it’s too long and some of it is too complex.
+For QR code just scanning an item with a QR code provides a link tothe website of that item.[1]
 API QR Codes

-An application programming interface (API) which allows you to send requests to create qr codes and returns a png image version of the QR code.
-Requests are made using simple HTML requests and if successful will return raw image data. jquery.qrcode.js is jquery plugin for a pure browser qrcode generation.
+An application programming interface (API) which allows users to send requests to create QR codes and returns the image of the QR code (in .png).
+Requests are made using simple HTML requests and, if successful, return raw image data. jquery.qrcode.js is a jquery plugin for a pure browser QR code generation.
 It allows you to easily add qrcode to your webpages.
 It’s enables you to dynamically add QR codes to your website.
 [2]